Alan Brooke, 1st Viscount Alanbrooke: Marriages and children

-Alan Brooke was married twice.
-After six years of engagement he married Jane Richardson in 1914, a neighbour in County Fermanagh in Ulster.
-Six days into their honeymoon, the then Alan Brooke was recalled to active duty when the First World War started.
-The couple had one daughter and one son, Rosemary and Thomas.
 Jane Brooke died of complications from an operation to repair a broken vertebra following a car accident in 1925 in which her husband was at the steering wheel.
 Jane's death deeply affected Brooke, who blamed himself for the accident and felt guilt over it for the rest of his life.

+Brooke married secondly Benita Lees (1892–1968), daughter of Sir Harold Pelly, 4th Baronet and the widow of Sir Thomas Lees, 2nd Baronet, in 1929.
+The marriage was very happy for the uxorious Brooke.
+They too had a daughter and a son: